mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 Multiple ISIS SANS GUI usability fixes including:

+- Numbers do not need to be re-entered if a file is not found, additionally Mantid will not attempt to find data until Load or Process is selected, so users can setup their data directories beforehand.
+However, this comes with the caveat above.
 - Clicking on a cell in the table and typing will automatically start editing the cell without having to double click it.
 - Sample thickness is set when a user presses load or process selected,